exogen/apollo-dynamic-queries/README.md

    should be able to access objects from multiple different ancestor queries.
 If a nested query defines any objects of the same name, they will just mask the ancestor’s object within that component subtree.
+4. No intelligent merging or conflict resolution is done on the added fragments at the moment.
+That is on the to-do list.

 [DynamicQueryProvider]: src/DynamicQueryProvider.js
 [withData]: src/withData.js